Want to know the secrets of getting your mortgage application approved?

 When assessing your mortgage application lenders will run a check on your credit report to see how you’ve handled credit in the past.
 If you’ve got a proven history of borrowing responsibly, and a high credit score, it’s a positive sign for lenders.
 If your credit score

-You can see your credit score and report by logging into ClearScore.
+Sign up to ClearScore to see your.
 There you should check for any errors such as accounts or searches you don’t recognise.

 Check for errors, use credit often and always pay your bills on time.
-There are a lot more factors to consider - for a full list of ways to improve your score,.
+There are a lot more factors to consider - and.

 2. Pay down your debts and cut out excess spending